cloudbase/garm-provider-gcp/README.md

     "nic_type": "VIRTIO_NET",
     "custom_labels": {"environment":"production","project":"myproject"},
     "network_tags": ["web-server", "production"],
+    "service_accounts": [{"email":"email@email.com", "scopes":["https://www.googleapis.com/auth/devstorage.read_only", "https://www.googleapis.com/auth/logging.write"]}],
     "source_snapshot": "projects/garm-testing/global/snapshots/garm-snapshot",
     "ssh_keys": ["username1:ssh_key1", "username2:ssh_key2"]
 }
 ```

+**NOTE**: Using the `service_accounts` extra specs when creating instances **introduces certain risks that must be carefully managed**. **Service accounts** grant access to specific resources, and if improperly configured, they can expose sensitive data or allow unauthorized actions.
+Misconfigured permissions or overly broad scopes can lead to privilege escalation, enabling attackers or unintended users to access critical resources.
+It's essential to follow the principle of least privilege, ensuring that service accounts only have the necessary permissions for their intended tasks.
+Regular audits and proper key management are also crucial to safeguard access and prevent potential security vulnerabilities.

 **NOTE**: The `custom_labels` and `network_tags` must meet the [GCP requirements for labels](https://cloud.google.com/compute/docs/labeling-resources#requirements) and the [GCP requirements for network tags](https://cloud.google.com/vpc/docs/add-remove-network-tags#restrictions)!